mesolitica/malaya/README-pypi.rst

 -  **Coreference Resolution**, finding all expressions that refer to the same entity in a text using Dependency Parsing models.
 -  **Dependency Parsing**, extracting a dependency parse of a sentence using finetuned Transformer-Bahasa.
 -  **Emotion Analysis**, detect and recognize 6 different emotions of texts using finetuned Transformer-Bahasa.
--  **Entities Recognition**, seeks to locate and classify named entities mentioned in text using finetuned Transformer-Bahasa.
+-  **Entity Recognition**, seeks to locate and classify named entities mentioned in text using finetuned Transformer-Bahasa.
 -  **Generator**, generate any texts given a context using T5-Bahasa, GPT2-Bahasa or Transformer-Bahasa.
 -  **Jawi-to-Rumi**, convert from Jawi to Rumi using Transformer.
 -  **Keyword Extraction**, provide RAKE, TextRank and Attention Mechanism hybrid with Transformer-Bahasa.